 Informations sur l'album The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol II de Samuel Taylor Coleridge

 Nous vous présentons le nouvel album de Samuel Taylor Coleridge intitulé The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol II.
-L'album a été délivré en date du Vendredi 5 Décembre 2025.
+L'album a été délivré en date du Jeudi 30 Avril 2026.

 Nous voulons rappeler certains autres de ses albums qui ont précédé ce: The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol I.